 Procedure Differences

-There are several ways that the revision rhinoplasty procedure is different than primary rhinoplasty.
-First, the presence of scar tissue from the initial surgery can make dissection and manipulation of the nasal structures more challenging.
-The surgeon must carefully navigate the scar tissue to achieve the desired reshaping while minimizing the risk of further scarring.
+The revision rhinoplasty technique differs from primary rhinoplasty in a few several aspects.
+First, the existence of scar tissue resulting from the first operation can complicate dissection and manipulation of the nasal structures.
+The surgeon must carefully navigate the scar tissue to obtain the desired shape while reducing the danger of further scarring.

-Second, the surgeon must carefully assess the remaining cartilage, bone, and nasal structure strength to determine the best surgical maneuvers for achieving the desired results.
-Revision rhinoplasty may have limited cartilage and tissue available for manipulation and reshaping after being used in the previous rhinoplasty.
-The surgeon needs to carefully assess the remaining resources and determine the most effective use of what is available.
+Second, the surgeon has to evaluate the strength of the remaining cartilage, bone, and nasal structure to decide on the best surgical movements to get the intended outcomes.
+Using revision rhinoplasty in the past may have reduced cartilage and tissue accessible for manipulation and reshaping.
+The surgeon must carefully evaluate the remaining resources and decide on the best use of them.

 Healing Process after Revision Rhinoplasty